 “Education is for improving the lives of others and for leaving your community and world better than you found it.” — Marian Wright Edelman

 My name is Jessica Sierra-Silva and I go by They/Them/ Theirs pronouns.
-Racially, I represent the people of indigenous of South America.
+Racially, I represent the people of Indigenous South America.
 Originally from northeast New Jersey, my family currently resides in the suburbs of Philadelphia, Pennsylvania.
-I am the parent of 2 young energetic, extra needs children, ages 4 and 10.
+I am the parent of 2 young energetic, extra-needs children, ages 4 and 10.
 I received my bachelor’s degree in neuroscience in 2010 but as an extra needs parent I’ve had to wear many hats: child advocate, differently-abled community activist, speech/occupational therapist, insurance claims specialist, and diversity speaker.
 I have a passion for the disambiguation of discrimination in the arena of education.
 I have spoken at Lehigh University as well at the Lehigh Valley Humanist organization on the topics of special needs discrimination, inclusion, and race.

 Sabra Townsend has professional experience that varies from human factors engineering at the Federal Aviation Administration to community coordinating at the Philadelphia Dept. of Public Health.
 She left the corporate engineering sector after her son (now 22 yrs. old) was born with a physical disability, then later diagnosed with Autism.
 Ms. Townsend has presented at numerous conferences on issues affecting people with special needs.
-Topics have included sensory regulation, special education laws and practical approaches to living everyday with autism.
-She served as group leader for the Commonwealth of PA Autism Task Force and works with the city, state and private organizations to improve services for children and youth with special health care needs.
+Topics have included sensory regulation, special education laws, and practical approaches to living every day with autism.
+She served as group leader for the Commonwealth of PA Autism Task Force and works with the city, state, and private organizations to improve services for children and youth with special healthcare needs.
 Currently the Director of Operations for The Center for Autism and Neurodiversity at Jefferson Health in Philadelphia, Ms. Townsend is a graduate of Lehigh University with a Bachelor of Science in Industrial Engineering.

 Race and Disability Chats-Schedule

-- July 6- Black and Autistic: What’s Different for Black Autistics compared to White Kids with the same Diagnoses?
+- July 6- Black and Autistic: What’s Different for Black Autistics Compared to White Kids with the same Diagnoses?

 - July 13-Discrimination in IEP meetings/during IEP process; Retaliation for Advocacy: Tactics used by schools to retaliate against Black Parents who advocate for special education.